 They're taking out the legal standard, gross negligence, reckless disregard is replacing it, so now it's not a crime.

-So then they finally interview her, basically lay out the case that she broke numerous laws and the espionage act, but never mind, because one of the agents, the one that interviewed her, that was also authoring the exoneration in May before he ever interviewed her in July of 2016.
+So then they finally interview her, basically lay out the case that she broke numerous laws and the Espionage Act, but never mind, because one of the agents, the one that interviewed her, that was also authoring the exoneration in May before he ever interviewed her in July of 2016.

-And he's the same guy that talked about an insurance policy, and he and his girlfriend were talking about media leak strategies.
+And he and his girlfriend were talking about media leak strategies.

-So they put they rigged the investigation into Hillary.
+So they put, they rigged the investigation into Hillary.

-Then of course, she goes and funnels money to a law firm, legal expense, but it really goes to an op research group that then goes to a foreign agent that then creates a bunch of Russian lies and becomes known as the dossier.
+Then, of course, she goes and funnels money to a law firm, legal expense, but it really goes to an op research group that then goes to a foreign agent that then creates a bunch of Russian lies and becomes known as the dossier.

 Those lies are spread before the election.